Updated: May 7

 Phoebe would have traveled very lightly to avoid attention as well as not to be a burden to the houses she would visit inside Rome.
 Being an older woman, she most likely traveled with one servant to assist with her belongings, but not more.
 Even though she had the means, Phoebe would not have traveled with an entourage.
 At every instance, she would have comported herself in such a manner so as to receive respect from those she met.

 Paul almost certainly accompanied Phoebe to her ship in Cenchrea and watched as she sailed away with his letter – perhaps the only copy.
 He would have stood and watched her ship disappear into the horizon, turning away only when he could see her no more.
-The trip would take between five to ten days, and from Paul’s own experience when he would be shipwrecked on a similar journey to Rome (Romans 27) we know the journey would be perilous.
+The trip would take between five to ten days, and from Paul’s own experience when he would be shipwrecked on a similar journey to Rome (Acts 27) we know the journey would be perilous.
 Paul, as well as his close associates, certainly prayed fervently for her safety as well as success.

 We know Phoebe discreetly entered Rome (a city of one million at that time) and made her way directly to the house of Priscilla and Aquila.
 They would not have been expecting her but would have enthusiastically invited her inside.
 Once she had settled, Phoebe would have conveyed Paul’s greetings as well as the purpose for her visit.
 She would read and explain Paul’s letter to Priscilla and Aquila alone, over several nights by torchlight in the private courtyard of their moderately wealthy Roman residence.
 The Jewish Christians would never accept a message from a Gentile woman, so Priscilla and Aquila, recognizing the significance of Paul’s letter, would have taken the lead in disseminating as well as communicating the message to the other house churches spread throughout the city of Rome.